cpetersen/jebsemails/README.md

 ## How do I use it

 You'll need Scala and Ruby.
+You'll also need to download and unpack [the pst files from Jeb's website](http://jebbushemails.com/email/search).

 ### Parse the PST files